 First & Third Wednesdays at 7:30 PM

 The Ark meets weekly, rotating between small group and large group activities that empower young adults to thrive in their walks with God and lead in their spheres of influence.
-There is one San Francisco and many Berkeley communities; contact a leader using the link below to learn more.
+There are two San Francisco and many Berkeley communities; contact a leader using the link below to learn more.

 at 7:30 PM

 Ark College Group's weekly meetings ignite students for a lifetime of intimacy with Jesus.
 In addition to receiving from God and one another, we take opportunities to give to our city and campus through seasonal events and outreaches.
 To join an upcoming College Group meeting, click on the link below.

 The Ark organizes local mission events and biannual international trips.
 We teach missions training seminars, partner with non-profit organizations, and send out long-term missionaries.
 To join us on an outreach or learn more about our initiatives, click below.

 The Bible is the God-inspired, infallible and authoritative word of God.
 (2 Timothy 3:16-17)